-Mr. Pandolfino has served as our Chief Executive Officer and as a Director since the closing of the Merger.
+Mr. Pandolfino has served as our Chief Executive Officer and as a director since the closing of the Merger.
 He founded 22nd Century in 1998 and has over 15 years experience in all aspects of the tobacco industry, including 12 years with genetically-engineered tobacco.
 He served as President of 22nd Century from its inception until April 2010 and as Chief Executive Officer of 22nd Century since April 2010.
 Mr. Pandolfino oversees our operations, strategy and product development.
-Mr. Pandolfino holds a Bachelor of Science Degree in Business Administration from Medaille College and a Master of Business Administration Degree from the State University of New York at Buffalo.
-Mr. Pandolfino's significant experience in all aspect of the tobacco industry as well as his experience leading 22nd Century led to our conclusion that Mr. Pandolfino should serve as a Director of our Company.
+Mr. Pandolfino holds a B.S.
+Degree in Business Administration from Medaille College and an M.B.A.
+Degree from the State University of New York at Buffalo.
+Mr. Pandolfino's significant experience in all aspect of the tobacco industry as well as his experience leading 22nd Century led to our conclusion that he should serve as a director of our Company.

-Henry Sicignano, III, MBA, President
+Henry Sicignano, III, MBA, President and Director

-Mr. Sicignano has served as our President and Secretary since the closing of the Merger and served as President of 22nd Century since April, 2010.
+Mr. Sicignano has served as our President and Secretary since the closing of the Merger, as a director since March 4, 2011, and as President of 22nd Century since April, 2010.
 From August 2005 to April 2009, Mr. Sicignano served as a General Manager and as the Director of Corporate Marketing for NOCO Energy Corp., a petroleum products company; and from March 2003 to July 2005, as Vice President of Kittinger Furniture Company, Inc., a fine furniture manufacturer.
 From February 1997 through July 2002, he served as Vice President and Marketing Director of Santa Fe Natural Tobacco Company, a specialty tobacco company, prior to the sale of that company to R.J.
 Reynolds Tobacco Company in 2002.
-Mr. Sicignano holds a Bachelors of Arts Degree in Government from Harvard College and a Master of Business Administration Degree from Harvard University.
+Mr. Sicignano holds a B.A.
+Degree in Government from Harvard College and a M.B.A.
+Degree from Harvard University.
+Mr. Sicignano's extensive experience in management, including in the tobacco industry, led to our conclusion that he should serve as a director of our Company.